Salazar-Prime/llm-sop-rubric-evaluator/README.md

 ## Acknowledgments

 Rubric developed for the Purdue EURO / SURF undergraduate research program.
+See [Citation](#citation) for the associated arXiv preprint.